 How To Structure Your Diet For A Healthy Pregnancy At Week 28?

 During your third trimester, you’ll find it hard to cope with nausea or heartburn symptoms.
 But don’t fret!
 This phase too shall pass.
-Eat small meals frequently throughout the day rather than three (3) heavy meals.
+Eat small meals frequently throughout the day rather than three heavy meals.
 Eat small amounts of food at a time to avoid nausea.
 If possible, eat small amounts of protein and carbohydrate-rich foods together.
-Get some healthy low-fat snacks between meals for that extra energy boost.
+Keep some healthy snacks around between meals for that extra energy boost.

 Here are some diet recommendations you should follow during your third trimester: